 The Sound of Healing: An Interview with Nicaraguan singer Ceshia Ubau

-With her award-winning album 'Luz' and a plethora of songs - 'Para Mi', 'Melodia Sagrada', 'Marzo 2020' and 'Caminar' - pre-selected for this year’s Latin Grammy Awards, Nicaraguan-born singer-songwriter Ceshia Ubau is well and truly on the map as one to watch for her divine voice, writing skills and moving lyrics.
-Currently exiled in Costa Rica, her music addresses issues such as migration and femicide and, as a trained psychologist, her music has a clear intention to heal.
+With her award-winning album 'Luz' and a plethora of singles - 'Para Mi', 'Melodia Sagrada', 'Marzo 2020' and 'Caminar' - pre-selected for this year’s Latin Grammy Awards, Nicaraguan-born singer-songwriter Ceshia Ubau is considered one to watch for her divine voice, writing skills and moving lyrics.
+Currently exiled in Costa Rica, her lyrics address issues such as migration and femicide and, as a trained psychologist, her music has a clear intention to heal.
 In this interview, the 26-year old Central American sensation opens up about her musical journey, her experience as an immigrant and her vision for the future.

 by Maria Lopez